 Updated July 2016

-A client asked me recently whether he should be concerned about keeping his income low in his 64th year, because he understood that the OAS clawback was based on his income in the previous year.
+A client asked me recently whether he should be concerned about keeping his income low in his 64th year, because he understood that the Old Age Security clawback was based on his income in the previous year.
 I’ve been asked this question before, so I thought it might be a good subject for this month’s article.

 What income is the OAS clawback based on?

 The OAS clawback is officially known as the OAS recovery tax, and as my client suspected, the clawback for any payment year (from July to June) is “normally” based on your net income as reported on your tax return for the previous calendar year.

 I say that it’s normally based on income for the previous calendar year, because there is a provision in the Income Tax Act that allows the clawback to be based on your income for the current calendar year, if your income in the current calendar year will be substantially lower than it was in the previous calendar year.